Sparse Graph Reconstruction and Seriation for Large-Scale Image Stacks: Models and Theoretical Guarantees

 \begin{proof} \emph{Contiguity \& progress in one step.} Suppose $C_t$ is contiguous.
 By Lemma~\ref{lem:endpoint-max}, the algorithm can only append $v_{i-1}$ or $v_{j+1}$, hence $C_{t+1}$ remains contiguous and gains exactly one new vertex.
 Induction from $C_0=[v_s,v_{s+1}]$ (A3) gives $|C_{N-1}|=N$ and $C_{N-1}=\pi^\star$.

-\emph{Complexity.} Maintain, for each endpoint, a max-heap over its incident unused edges.
+For each endpoint, a max-heap over its incident unused edges.
 Each vertex is appended once and each edge is touched $O(1)$ times, giving $O(N\log K)$, hence $O(N\log N)$. \end{proof}

-\paragraph{On imperfect second-best information.} When top-2 neighborhoods are not always correct, a sufficient—and checkable— condition is: at least three inter-chain gaps (between the worst-case $N/2$ length-2 mini-chains induced by top-1 links) are \emph{fully supported} (both endpoints rank each other within top-2); then the same chaining recovers $\pi^\star$ deterministically.
+When top-2 neighborhoods are not always correct, a sufficient and checkable condition is: at least three inter-chain gaps (between the worst-case $N/2$ length-2 mini-chains induced by top-1 links) are fully supported (both endpoints rank each other within top-2); then the same chaining recovers $\pi^\star$ deterministically.
 Empirically, recovery typically occurs once the overall fraction of second-best-correct vertices approaches $\sim\!2/3$ (fig:~\ref{fig:recovery_probability}).